Hubs-Foundation/hubs-docs/docs/how-to-backup-your-Hubs-instance.md

    ![Capture of VS Code, Terminal window, beginning restore.
 Text of deployment apps "coturn" and other apps deleted.](img/backups/image4.png)

 4. With respect to size and internet connection speed, this will take a few minutes.
-In our testing, it took us between five and 30 minutes.
+In our testing, it took us between five and 30 minutes, but an instance with a lot of data, or over a slow Internet connection, it could take hours.

 5. Once the script is finished, the terminal will display ‘instance restarted’.